 Golden Hour profiles a newly married Musgraves, blissed out and delivering a smooth, acoustic set that could have originated in Laurel Canyon in the 1970s.
 The lyrics are still the focus for Musgraves.
 She clearly loves metaphors, and if there’s the occasional over-cooked wordplay – “go ahead and have your space….cowboy” is the punchline of one of the album’s singles – generally, it’s an honest, likeable collection where Musgraves’ every-woman voice is instantly relate-able, gently describing her feelings.

-The best songs are personal and low key – opener ‘Slow Burn’ is essentially a series of thematically connected stoned ramblings (“good in a glass/good on green”) but Musgraves is able to sell it with her low key vocal.
+The best songs are personal and low key – opener ‘Slow Burn’ is essentially a series of thematically connected stoned ramblings (“good in a glass/good on green”) but Musgraves is able to sell it with her low-key vocal.
 The minutiae and smooth retro flutes of the standout track ‘Lonely Weekend’ recall Josh Rouse’s work, but it’s the work of a talented lyricist, an adult sifting through their different emotions.

 Of those emotions love is the defining theme on Golden Hour – the tagline of “then there is you” at the end of the chorus of “Oh what a world” is so natural that it’s thoroughly believable.
 ‘Love Is A Wild Thing’ is a highlight, with its gentle melodies and harmonies and its affirmation of love summing up the album’s modus operandi.
-‘High Horse’ adds a disco beat and it’s a nice change of pace from the smooth, country-tinged sound.
+‘High Horse’ adds a disco beat and a nice pace change from the smooth, country-tinged sound.
 As well as intimate and personal lyrics, Musgraves can also do light-hearted – ‘Velvet Elvis’ throws in some silly metaphors, and the affectionate and respectful objectification of a male lover is strangely unfamiliar territory in pop music.

 Musgraves isn’t doing anything new musically on Golden Hour.
 Her ability to turn a creative phrase and sell it with her intimate, understated vocals, backed by lush and beautiful textures, is the album’s appeal.
 Inspired by love, Musgraves delivers some terrific songs on Golden Hour, and it feels so artless that it’s thoroughly believable and relatable.